SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 **Example**:

- grSql.graphit file generates a JSON file that returns the values of the following fields:
+ The grSql.graphit file generates a JSON file that returns the values of the following fields:
 - Customer_ID, SSN, first_name and last_name for a customer whose Instance ID = 547.
 - Date and status for Case ID = 1394.
 - Generic SELECT statement that retrieves Instance 547: get Customer.${customer_id}.